atet/learn/sed/README.md

 two.
 Death once had a near-Chuck-Norris experience.
 ```

-* Oops, didn't mean to change "`2.`" to `two` on the second line, need to be more specific with that second chained command:
+* Oops, we didn't mean to change "`2.`" to `two` on the second line, need to be more specific with that second chained command:

 ```
 $ sed -e "/1./ s/Chuck/Charles/" -ne "/1./ s/2/two/p" chuck.txt